mauriciojost/spark-input-splitter/README.md

 ## Description

-This is a splitter project for Spark.
+This is a non-splittable-files splitter project for Spark.

 ```